hexe-rs/Hexe/README.md

 [license-apache]: https://www.apache.org/licenses/LICENSE-2.0

 > **Note:** This project initially began on 2017-01-04 in a separate repository.
-> This repo is a rewrite of that one.
+> This repo is a rewrite and expansion of that one.